mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 **Tokens** are mentioned frequently in LLM interfaces, conversations, as well as pricing.

 Tokens are the units of text that the models understand.
 They are sometimes full words, and sometimes parts of words or punctuation.
-The best way to see for yourself is to try the [OpenAI Tokenizer](https://platform.openai.com/tokenizer) and see the example.
+The best way to see for yourself is to try the [OpenAI Tokenizer](https://platform.openai.com/tokenizer) and trye the example.

 ![Token example](/assets/images/hands-on-llm-tutorial/008.png)

 Notice that some words get split up, some characters that often appear together are grouped up, and some punctuation marks get their own token.
 There is no exact conversion between tokens and words but the most common idea is to consider on average 4 to 5 characters as be a token.

 LLMs come with a maximum **token context** or context window.
 Think of it as the number of tokens that the LLM can deal with while still (kind of) being effective at its predictions.
-The token context includes your input prompt, the output from the model, and any other previous tokens you may have included.
+The token context includes the input prompt, the output from the model, and any other role-setting or historic text that has been included.
 LLMs come with a limited token context depending on the model.

 ![Token Context](/assets/images/hands-on-llm-tutorial/009.png)